USRSE/usrse.github.io/_posts/newsletters/2023-03-29-newsletter.md

 ## INTERSECT RSEng Bootcamp - July 10-14, 2023

-This 4.5 day event, targeting those who self-identify as intermediate research software developers with backgrounds in a research domain other than computer science, will cover RSE topics including:
+This 4.5-day event, targeting those who self-identify as intermediate research software developers with backgrounds in a research domain other than computer science, will cover RSE topics including:

 * Software Design
 * Working Collaboratively